Parton distributions in the shockwave formalism: Tranverse-momentum-dependent and collinear parton distributions

 \subsection{Quark TMD}

 The relevant quark TMD in the shockwave limit is defined as~\cite{Boussarie:2023izj}:

 Let us first consider a general gauge link.
 We then need to evaluate the diagrams shown in Fig.~\ref{fig:quark_TMD}, where for illustration purposes we show the case $C=\sqsubset$.
-The two diagrams for the amplitude (and the complex conjugate) can be shown to differ only in their color structure, giving us:
+The two diagrams for the amplitude (and the complex conjugate) can be combined to the following expression:

+Here, we have rewritten the ``quark field after shockwave'' contributions, corresponding to the diagrams on the right in Fig.~\ref{fig:quark_TMD}, using the following identity:

+which can be checked by a direct calculation.
+With this trick, the only difference to the ``quark field before shockwave'' contributions is in the color structure.